 Magipea 13 x 13-inch backdrops are smaller than other options.
 But on the flip side, they’re compact and fit in a small tote bag.

-They have a 19.7 x 19.7-inch option if you need a more extensive background.
-And did we tell you they’re wrinkle-free and waterproof?
+They have a 19.7 x 19.7-inch option if you need a bigger background.
+And all of Magipea’s backgrounds are waterproof and wrinkle-free.

 - Bold colors